MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/store-commerce.md

 ![Store Commerce](media/StoreCommerce.PNG)

 ## Store Commerce and MPOS parity

 Store Commerce will have full functional parity with MPOS in the future.
-Currently, Store Commerce doesn't support running offline (when there is no connectivity to Retail Server).
+Currently, Store Commerce doesn't support running offline (when there is no connectivity to Headless Commerce).
 For more information about the different POS apps and topology, see [Choose between Modern POS (MPOS) and Cloud POS](../mpos-or-cpos.md)

-Your extension code developed or ISV solution implemented for MPOS can be used in Store Commerce.
-Other benefits of Store Commerce are:

-+ Simplified ALM using Microsoft Store.
-+ Better performance.
-+ Easier POS and extension upgrades.
-+ Support for dedicated hardware station (HWS).
-+ Support for offline, in the future.
+## Store Commerce and CPOS parity

+Store Commerce renders CPOS and have full functional parity with CPOS, Store Commerce  in addition supports dedicated hardware station and supports offline in the future.

 ## Choosing between Store Commerce and MPOS